quarkiverse/quarkus-openapi-generator/README.md

 ## Custom Register Providers for generated api

-In some cases, we need custom `RegisterProvider` , e.g. logging.
-You can define custom Providers in `application.properties` :
+In some cases, we need custom `RegisterProvider` for generated api, e.g. logging.
+You can define your own Providers in `application.properties` :

 | Property Key                                                                                                                                                                        | Example                                                                                                                                |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|